uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-3/index.md

 These stateless components are said to be _pure functions_.
-Pure functions are simply functions in programming that obeys the property of a mathematical function: given the same input _x_, it produces the same output _y_.
+Pure functions are simply functions in programming that obey the property of a mathematical function: given the same input _x_, it produces the same output _y_.
 Stateless components are pure since given the same parameters, they always return the same component, as long as the children